Who do we serve?

 How does Food Distribution work?

 Our doors open at 4:30pm, and due to safety concerns we ask that patrons do not arrive before 4:30pm.
 Promptly at 6pm we begin calling patrons by random for food distribution.
 Patrons must be signed in by 6:30PM to receive food.
-Patrons wait to be called in our “Celebration Room” or Church Sanctuary where they sit in numbered rows.
+Patrons wait to be called in the Church Sanctuary where they sit in numbered rows.
 Once called, volunteers are matched up with patrons and assisted down the food line, where they can pick out their grocery items.
 Grocery items vary, due to what donations come in each week, but in general it includes:

 - Bread Items